spickermann/awesome-falsehoods-programmers-believe/README.md

 2. Create your feature branch (`git checkout -b my-new-list-item`)
 3. Commit your changes (`git commit -am 'Add a new list item'`)
 4. Push to the branch (`git push origin my-new-list-item`)
-5. Create new Pull Request
+5. Create new Pull Request.

 ## License